Thinking about applying for a hotel credit card?

 You might not be sure if you want to stay at the same hotel chain all the time.
 If that’s the case, look for the cards that let you redeem points for a variety of travel needs.
 These cards include:

-The Chase Sapphire Preferred® credit card is one of the best hotel cards you’ll find anywhere.
+The Chase Sapphire Preferred® Card is one of the best hotel cards you’ll find anywhere.
 Not only do you have an opportunity to earn 50,000 introductory bonus points, but you also earn double points on dining and travel.
 That means you can use your card on vacation and rack up points as you spend.
 The card gets even better: Your points carry a 25% higher value when you redeem them for eligible travel through Chase Ultimate Rewards, which means the points from the signup bonus can be worth $625.
 And if you’re part of a frequent travel program through select airlines and hotels, you can transfer your points at a 1-to-1 ratio.
 Overall, the Chase Sapphire is a flexible card that can cover all of your travel needs.

 Rounding out our list of flexible-points cards is the Bank of America® Travel Rewards credit card.
 It offers an opportunity to earn 25,000 bonus points (worth $200), and it gives 1.5 points for every dollar you spend anywhere.
-Pound for pound it doesn’t offer as much as the Chase Sapphire Preferred® credit card or Barclaycard Arrival® Plus World Elite Mastercard®, but it does come with no annual fee and a 0% intro APR for 12 statement closing dates.
+Pound for pound it doesn’t offer as much as the Chase Sapphire Preferred® Card or Barclaycard Arrival® Plus World Elite Mastercard®, but it does come with no annual fee and a 0% intro APR for 12 statement closing dates.

 Other key factors to consider while looking for a hotel credit card are annual fees and foreign transaction fees.